thinkloop/memoizerific/README.md

 ##### Results

-LRU-Memoize performed well when there were few arguments and lots of cache hits, but degraded heavily as they increased and decreased respectively.
-At 4+ arguments it was up to 20x slower, enough to cause material consequences.
+LRU-Memoize performed well with few arguments and lots of cache hits, but degraded quickly as the parameters became less favorable.
+At 4+ arguments it was up to 20x slower, enough to cause material concern.

-Memoizee performed reliably with adequate speed.
+Memoizee performed reliably with good speed.

-Memoizerific was fastest by about 30% with predictable linear decreases in performance as the tests became more challenging.
+Memoizerific was fastest by about 30% with linear decreases in performance as tests became more challenging.

 ## License